terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 Each pattern creates the following infrastructure on the VPC:

+- The QuickStart VSI pattern deploys edge VPC with one VSI and a jump server VSI in the management VPC
 - The VPC pattern deploys a simple IBM Cloud VPC infrastructure without any compute resources like VSIs or Red Hat OpenShift clusters
 - The virtual server (VSI) pattern deploys identical virtual servers across the VSI subnet tier in each VPC
 - The Red Hat OpenShift Kubernetes (ROKS) pattern deploys identical clusters across the VSI subnet tier in each VPC